-These Old-Fashioned Ginger Snap Cookies have crispy snap and a festive, ginger-spiced bite, combined with a rich molasses cookie flavor.
+These Old-Fashioned Gingersnap Cookies have a crispy snap and a festive, ginger-spiced bite, combined with a rich molasses cookie flavor.
 They’re perfect to serve as a Christmas cookie, but they’re good any time of year – especially with a cup of tea or coffee for dipping.
-And because they freeze so well, I like to stash a few batches in the freezer and pull them out throughout the holiday season when I need them.
-(And if you’re looking for holiday cookie recipes, check out my recipe for Key Lime Snowball Cookies.)
+And because they freeze so well, I like to stash a few batches in the freezer and pull them out throughout the holiday season when I need them. {And if you’re looking for holiday cookie recipes, check out my recipe for Key Lime Snowball Cookies.}

-This recipe for Ginger Snap Cookies is an authentically vintage recipe that I’ve been using for many years.
+This recipe for Ginger Snap Cookies is an heirloom recipe I’ve been using for many years.
 It’s a tried and true family favorite.
-And while it’s true that these cookies are not showy, the flavor is amazing.
+And while it’s true that these cookies are not fancy, the flavor is amazing.
 And truth be told, I am rather fond of their simplicity.
-These Gingersnaps are just the kind of cookie that you can imagine putting out on a plate for Sants (along with a cold glass of milk, of course!)
+These Gingersnaps are just the kind of cookie that you can imagine putting out on a plate for Santa (along with a cold glass of milk, of course!)

 Tips for making Old-Fashioned Gingersnap Cookies:

-- Be sure to chill the dough in the refrigerator for at least two hours.
-Chilling the dough ensures that the cookies don’t spread and become flat during baking, and also helps to create the desired texture.
+- Chill the Dough.
+After mixing the dough, chill it in the refrigerator for at least 2 hours.
+Chilling the dough ensures that the cookies don’t spread too much and become flat during baking.
 Pop the remaining dough into the freezer between batches to keep it cold.

 - Total Time: 3 hours